open-contracting/standard-development-handbook/docs/profiles/technical/integrations.md

   1. Click "Add"
   1. Enter "PRIVATE_KEY" in the first input
   1. Enter the private key in the second input
+  1. Enter "SEARCH_SECRET" in the first input
+  1. Enter the search secret in the second input
   1. Click "Add"

 ## ReadTheDocs